 - Automotive Industry: UV coatings on Light Reflectors, seat frames, wiper frames, diesel engine pumps, truck axle

-- Coil Coating Industry: UV topcoat for household appliance and UV primer and UV or EB topcoat for construction steel and aluminium
+- Coil Coating Industry: UV topcoat for household appliance and UV primer and UV or EB topcoat for construction steel and aluminum

 - Can Coating Industry: UV Base Rim Coats, UV protective topcoat